Joel-Yedra/Clasificaci-n-de-materiales-/README.md

 # 🛠️ Color-Based Material Classifier with OpenPLC and Arduino

-TThis project consists of an automatic material classification system based on its color, integrating the OpenPLC platform with an Arduino UNO board.
+This project consists of an automatic material classification system based on its color, integrating the OpenPLC platform with an Arduino UNO board.
 The main objective was to create a sorting line where a proximity sensor activates a gear motor, which in turn turns on the conveyor belt when material is received.
 It identifies the color of the transported material through a color sensor, and two servomotors redirect it to the corresponding compartment based on that color.

 ## 🧰 Technologies Used